 10. Have you heard of the Affordable Connectivity Program?

+o Yes

+o No (if no, skip to question 12)

 11. Have you enrolled in the Affordable Connectivity Program?

+o Yes

+o No

 Why noy?

 o I believe my income is too high to be eligible

 o I don't know how to sign up

 o The application process is too difficult

 12. The ACP is a benefit program that helps ensure that households can afford the Internet they need for work, school, healthcare and more.
-ACP provides a discount of up to \$30 per month toward internet service for eligible households.
-Eligible households can also receive a one-time discount of up to \$100 to purchase a laptop, desktop computer, or tablet.
+ACP provides a discour of up to \$30 per month toward internet service for eligible households.
+Eligible households can also receive a one-time discount of up to \$100 to purchase a lapted desktop computer, or tablet.
 Eligible households include:

 Participants in one of these assistance programs:

-- Free and Reduced-Price School Lunch Program or School Breakfast Program
+Free and Reduced-Price School Lunch Program or School Breakfast Program

-- SNAP (3SquaresVT)
+• SNAP (3SquaresVT)

-- Medicaid
+• Medicaid

-- Federal Housing Assistance
+Federal Housing Assistance

-- Supplemental Security Income
+Supplemental Security Income

-- WIC
+• WIC

-- Veterans Pension or Survivor Benefits
+Veterans Pension or Survivor Benefits

-- Lifeline
+• Lifeline

-- Recipients of a Federal Pell Grant
+• Recipients of a Federal Pell Grant

-- Households with qualifying incomes
+Households with qualifying incomes

 Please include your email below if you would like more information about the ACP.

+13. Do you see any downsides to expanding access and use of the internet in Vermont?

+o No

+o Yes

 o If yes, what are they?

-14. One of the requirements of this federal funding is for the State to identify "Community Anchor Institutions--" or places in Vermont communities where it is especially important to have high-speed, reliable Internet access.
+14. One of the requirements of this federal funding is for the State to identify "Community Anchor Institutions" or places in Vermont communities where it is especially important to have high-speed, reliable Internet access.
 Our list includes:

+• K-12 schools

+• Higher education institutions (such as University of Vermont, Community College of Vermont)